What to expect?

 To help you with training, fatigue, seasickness or anything else you might need help with while on board, you'll be assigned a leader who'll be able to assist you.
 Additionally, there is a daily meeting of professional crew where any particular issues with voyage crew or supernumeraries can be raised and a personalised response developed for you.

 HMB Endeavour operates around the Australian coast and at times international waters and may sometimes be away from immediate medical support (note - the ship’s crew are fully trained in marine first aid).
 The voyage programme can at times be mentally and physically demanding with activities including sailing and climbing and at time in adverse weather conditions.
 The sleeping and living quarters are cramped and as voyaging crew you will need to take part in the night watch roster.

 Please consider if any of the following conditions apply to you, before proceeding with your booking.

 - Physical impediment

 A Medical Clearance Form will be sent to your email after we receive you have filled in our Expression of Interest online form.
 You will need to have the Medical Clearance Form completed by a registered doctor in your country of residence and email it back to the Endeavour Voyaging Team who will then review your application.
 An offer will be made if we are satisfied that you are fit and able to undertake the voyage.

-Upon confirmation, you will be sent an email that will provide details of how to pay the $500 deposit to secure your booking.
+At the time of application you will need to pay a $500.00 deposit.
 Full (non- refundable) payment for your voyage will be required within four weeks of receiving your deposit.
-It is compulsory for you to take out full travel insurance when booking a voyage.
+If your application is not succesful we will refund your deposit.
+It is also compulsory for you to take out full travel insurance when booking a voyage.